DevCielo/PatternAnalysis-2025/recognition/flan_t5_lora_biolaysumm_47996377/README.md

 **Reference (Ground Truth):**
 > The X-ray shows signs of trapped air, a flattened muscle under the lungs, and more space behind the breastbone.
 There are also hardened areas on the lung lining on the left side.
 The left lung has lost some volume and has some linear shadows near the outer lining.
 These findings are related to long-term inflammation caused by exposure to asbestos.
 Looking at the previous CT scan, there are no significant changes compared to the scanogram dated 3/4/2009.

-**Analysis:** The model correctly identifies the main findings but doesn't fully simplify the technical terms.
-It also summarizes too aggressively, omitting important details about calcified pleural plaques and volume loss.
-This is a common challenge with complex reports—balancing brevity with completeness.
+**Analysis:** The model identifies main findings but over-summarizes, omitting details about pleural plaques and volume loss.

----

 ### Example 5: Calcified Granuloma